-Sales of our ADSs in the public market after this offering, or the perception that these sales could occur, could cause the market price of our ADSs to decline.
-All ADSs sold in this offering will be freely transferable without restriction or additional registration under the Securities Act.
-The remaining ordinary shares issued and outstanding after this offering will be available for sale, upon the expiration of the 180-day lock-up period beginning from the date of this prospectus, subject to volume and other restrictions as applicable provided in Rules 144 and 701 under the Securities Act.
+Sales of our ADSs in the public market, or the perception that these sales could occur, could cause the market price of our ADSs to decline.
+All ADSs sold in our initial public offering and this offering will be freely transferable without restriction or additional registration under the Securities Act.
+Sales of these registered shares in the form of ADSs in the public market could cause the price of our ADSs to decline.
+In connection with this offering, we and our directors and executive officers have agreed with the underwriters not to sell, transfer, encumber or dispose of any ADSs, ordinary shares or any of our other securities or any economic consequences of ownership of our securities for a period of 180 days after the date of this prospectus, subject to certain exceptions.
+Additionally, in connection with our initial public offering, our existing shareholders Tencent, Hillhouse and Sequoia Capital and their respective affiliates agreed to substantially the same set of lock-up restrictions for 365 days after August 12, 2020.
+See "Shares Eligible for Future Sale" and "Underwriting."
+The ordinary shares held by our shareholders may be available for sale, upon the expiration of the applicable lock-up period subject to volume and other restrictions as applicable provided in Rules 144 and 701 under the Securities Act.
 Any or all of these shares may be released prior to the expiration of the lock-up period at the discretion of the representatives of the underwriters of this offering.
 To the extent shares are released before the expiration of the lock-up period and sold into the market, the market price of our ADSs could decline.